UTSASRG/Scaler/docs/ReadMe.md

 We may come up with come ideas after it works.

 1. Make libScalerHook work with libraries that compiles with stack protection.
+(Need to check how other tools bypass such limit.
+Maybe it's doable maybe it's not.
+For libraries that enables Intel CET, I think libScalerhook won't work at all.
+But intel CET seems to be disabled by default, so we may only need to worry about stackpointer protection.)
+3. We could load debugging symbols seperately with libScalerhook, so we don't require debugging symbol in target application, but we still have deubgging information.